Apirone/Opencart/README.md

 **Key features:**

-* The payment is automatically forwarded from a temporarily generated crypto-address directly into your wallet (temp address associates payment with an exact order)
+* Payments are automatically forwarded from a temporarily generated crypto-address directly into your wallet (the temporary address associates the payment with an exact order).

-* The fee can be fixed or charged in amount of 1% of the transfer. [https://apirone.com/pricing](https://apirone.com/pricing)
+* The payment gateway charges either a fixed fee which does not depend on the amount of the order or a percentage fee in the amount of 1% of the transfer.
+Small payments are totally free of service fees.
+See about fee plans on [https://apirone.com](https://apirone.com)

+* You do not need to complete a KYC/Documentation to start using our plugin.
+Just fill in settings and start your business.

-* White label processing (your online store accepts payments on the store side without redirects, iframes, advertisements, logos, etc.)
+* White label processing (your online store accepts payments on the store side without redirects, iframes, advertisements, logo, etc.).

 * This plugin works well all over the world.